explosion/spaCy/docs/source/quickstart.rst

     $ pip install spacy
     $ python -m spacy.en.download

-The download command fetches and installs the parser model and word representations, which are too big to host on PyPi (about 100mb each).
-The data is installed within the spacy.en package directory.
+The download command fetches and installs about 200mb of data, which it installs within the spacy.en package directory.

 Usage
 -----